mmvsk/prisma-adapter-bun-sqlite/BACKLOG.md

 # Development Backlog

-This document tracks future improvements, enhancements, and optimizations for `prisma-adapter-bunsqlite`.
+This document tracks future improvements, enhancements, and optimizations for `prisma-adapter-bun-sqlite`.

 ---